shadowed1/ChromeOS_PowerControl/README.md

     sudo chmod +x "$CHARD_ROOT/bin/powercontrol-gui" 2>/dev/null
 fi
 ```

-Share Downloads folder with Linux and then run `powercontrol-gui` in Crostini.

 <br><br>
 - Can use global commands for ease of use, has a unified config file, and the ability to change settings in real-time.
 - Contains a feature-rich installer, an uninstaller that cleans up after itself, and logs stored in /var/log/ for statistics.